 Unlike DAI or USDC, Empty Set Dollar (ESD) and Basis Cash (BAC) have no collateral that backs their value.
 They are entirely algorithmic.
 This is how they work:

-A seigniorage share basically says "if you destroy your money, we'll issue you a coupon for preferential treatment when we print more" - in other words, you destroy some tokens now and get more tokens in the future.
+A coupon/bond basically says "if you destroy your money now, we'll issue you a coupon for more than it's worth when we print more".
+In other words, destroy some tokens now and get more tokens in the future - the marshmallow test.